 My supervisor, Sister Hilda, reported to the director.
 Wearing a tailored blue habit, Sister Hilda sported a conical white bun and a crisp, no-nonsense attitude.

-Sister Hilda had shown us how to care for the Hopwood Room.
+Sister Hilda guided us in caring for the Hopwood Room.
 We were to be extra gentle with the precious books and bound manuscripts.
-We dusted the deep wainscoting, and polished the reading tables.
+We dusted the deep wainscoting and polished the reading tables.
 I was proud of the library, even though people seldom used it.